rustbas/blog/docs/index.md

-# Welcome to MkDocs
+# Welcome to my blog

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands